typedb/typedb-docs/01-running-typedb/03-configuration.md

 So on a 4 core machine, with the default 1gb of database cache, and the JVM using 4gb of ram, we compute a requirement of `4gb + 2gb + 2*1gb + 0.5gb*4 = 10gb`.

 Each additional database will consume at least an additional amount equal to the cache requirements (in this example, an additional 2gb of memory each).

+Doubling the machine to an 8 core/20gb memory setup will at least double performance.

 ### Open file limit